-What is there not to love about a chocolate tart?!
+What is there not to love about a chocolate tart?
 The soft chocolate filling compliments the crispy pastry case perfectly.
-This is a great dessert recipe to make if you have guests coming over as you can make it look fancy- demonstrated in the picture below!
+This is a great dessert to make if you have guests coming over because it serves six people, and you can make it look nice on the plate.

-The chocolate filling only has 3 ingredients: tofu, dark chocolate and maple syrup.
+You only need three simple ingredients to make the filling: tofu, dark chocolate and maple syrup.
 Yes, tofu!
-Don’t ask me how it works, but it just does!
-When it is blended with the chocolate and maple syrup it just tastes of any other chocolate tart!
+Don’t ask me how it works, it just does: when it is blended with the chocolate and maple syrup, it tastes as good as any other chocolate tart (if not better).

-This recipe makes 6 portions.
-You will need an 8-inch circular cake/flan tin with a loose bottom.
+You will need an eight-inch circular cake/flan tin with a loose bottom.
 You will also need a food processor/chopper.

 - 100g butter/margarine/dairy-free butter

 - 120g 70% cocoa dark chocolate (one bar and a bit)

 Chopped nuts and freeze-dried strawberries are an optional extra to decorate.
 The chocolate drag on the plate is Choc Shot liquid chocolate (dairy-free), that I got from the supermarket.

 I feel like most people will know how to make and bake a pastry case so I won’t explain it here.
 Please click –HERE-, if you would like to follow a method from the BBC website.

 Once you have made your pastry case you can make the chocolate filling.